Ever wanted to lead a life that was built around freedom?

 Got an eye for aesthetics?
 Graphic designers are the creatives behind all the beautiful visuals you see online (and offline) including ads, logos, brochures, posters, signs, social media images and so much more.

-There’s always a demand for good graphic designers and it’s a skill that will come in handy as a freelancer but also if you ever need to do graphics for your own startup.
+There’s always a demand for good graphic designers and it’s a digital skill that will come in handy as a freelancer but also if you ever need to do graphics for your own startup.

 Want to become a graphic designer?
 Check out these courses to get started:

-- Graphic Design Fundamentals on CreativeLive
+Graphic Design Courses on Skillshare:

 5. Virtual Assistance